tristanpendergrass/idle-game/README.md

 - [x] Add Quests to locations
 - [x] Add filters for Location activities
 - [x] Show discoveries of the four kinds of things (resources, monsters, quests, characters) in locations
+- [x] Calculate and display "completion" of locations
 ### Other
 - [x] Shop Improvements
 - [x] Change mastery display on activities so it doesn't show mastery xp but rather a mastery progress bar and level.
 Maybe show which mastery thresholds achieved with dots or something.